What are the steps of harvesting?

 What happens to corn stalks after harvest?

 After harvest, farmers might work stalks into the ground, chop them for livestock, let cattle graze them in the field or leave them completely undisturbed, allowing corn residue to cover the field.
 Many farmers are turning toward reducing tillage to build soil organic matter and promote water quality.
-According to the 2017 Iowa Ag Census, 10 million acres of Iowa farmland used conservation tillage (30 percent or more of stalks and residue left after harvest) or 8 million acres had no tillage done.
+According to the 2017 Iowa Ag Census, 10 million acres of Iowa farmland used conservation tillage (30 percent or more of stalks and residue left after harvest).

 You may even see some greenery – cover crops – peeking through these stalks over the winter.
 The Iowa Nutrient Research Educational Council estimates farmers planted more than 2 million acres of cover crops in 2018.
-Planting cover crops is another way to provide forage for cattle (just like leaving the stalks), and research shows they can prevent 28 to 30 percent of nitrates from reaching our water.
+Planting cover crops is another way to provide forage for cattle and research shows they can prevent 28 to 30 percent of nitrates from reaching our water.

 Have more questions?
 Ask!